praveensvsrk/fsmpy/README.md

 # fsmpy

-A Finite State Machine Library that supports the following:
+A Finite State Machine Library written in python that supports the following:

 1. DFA
 2. NFA
 3. Mealy Machine
 4. Moore Machine